Why isn’t an air filter effective against dust mites and mold?

 How large an area can one unit handle?

 It is a mistake to assume that equal performance at these conditions means equal performance in the cooler conditions present in basements.
-In fact, most residential dehumidifiers, even those that contain a defrost feature, do not recommend operation below 65°F and in some cases 70°F. The performance of typical residential dehumidifiers at these temperatures is minimal, if they function at all.
-The Santa Fe or Ultra Aire dehumidifiers are designed to operate in temperatures as low as 56°F and will still remove over 60 pints a day at 60°F and 60% RH.
+In fact, most residential dehumidifiers, even those that contain a defrost feature, do not recommend operation below 65°F and in some cases 70°F. The performance of typical residential dehumidifiers at these temperatures is minimal if they function at all.
+Santa Fe dehumidifiers are designed to operate in temperatures as low as 56°F and will still remove over 60 pints a day at 60°F and 60% RH.
 This is the caliber of performance required to reduce the relative humidity below 50% and eliminate mold growth.
 Plus, the cost of operating one dehumidifier is less than operating two units.

 Monthly Operating Cost